Skip to Content

 Habitat and Climate Stress

-2. Humidity control is vital for comfort.
+2. Humidity control for shedding and digestion.

-3. Enclosure size should allow exploration.
+3. Enclosure size for natural movement.

 Common Illnesses Affecting Snakes